andrewrichardson701/Stockbase/README.md

 - [x] Favourites list
 - [ ] Add a "show password" button on the login screen
 - [ ] Add an optional 'sign up' page that can be enabled in the admin page
+- [ ] Make a way of importing a spreadsheet, including a template sheet (csv) for optics and normal stock
 - [ ] Cable stock auditing

 See the [open issues](https://gitlab.com/andrewrichardson701/stockbase/issues) for a full list of proposed features (and known issues).